PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 If the quantity is inferior or equal to 0
 Then the color background is red

+- Product type and product type’s icon - Button
+- References - List of labels

+And 3 buttons:
+- Open another product, the button displays a list of product
+- View statistics redirected to the stats page
+- Help button

 ### Change of product type